From the pioneers of jazz to the modern-day living legends, we've picked out 20 jazz pianists that we just can't help but LOVE...

 He was very much influenced by his Portuguese father, who often played Cape Verdean folk music around the house.
 You can hear these influences instantly in Song for my Father, one of his most popular compositions.

-One of the greatest jazz improvisers in history, Art Tatum is perhaps most well-known for this 1933 recording Tea for Two.
+One of the greatest jazz improvisers in history, Art Tatum is perhaps most well-known for his Tea for Two recording.

 He was particularly lauded for his virtuoso technique and his ability to stretch the boundaries of jazz.